willp240/rat-container/README.md

 **When I try to open the TBrowser/another GUI app, it doesn't show**
 - This is a known issue, and happens for two reasons.
 If you are trying to use the Docker version on your own machine, Docker does not have access to the display by default so there is some configuration required.
-- The other issue is if you are trying to do this on a cluster with the Singularity version, you will notice the same thing.
+- The other issue is if you are trying to do this on a cluster with the Apptainer version, you will notice the same thing.
 Because you are remotely connected, the display is not configured by default to also connect.
 - Known methods for getting a GUI working are listed in a section above for each OS under Docker.